-All master gardeners are invited to the ASPMG May meeting at 10:00 AM for the business meeting on May 17, 2022.
+All master gardeners are invited to the ASPMG May meeting at 10:00 AM for the business meeting on the 3rd tueday of each month.
 Immediately afterward will be a Free Brown Bag Luncheon Speaker and a Pop-Up Plant Sale.

 - Q: Where do you get bluebonnet seeds?